zordius/subtask.js/README.md

 **Global task cache**

 * Initialize process level cache with proper size.
-* Define cache key when creating a task.
+* Define cache key when creating a task with `subtask.cache()`.
 * Then do not need to worry about api|template|html|anything cache!
-* All tasks with same key will refer to same instance
+* All tasks with same key will refer to same instance.
-* Provide timeout as 3rd parameter when you want to expire it
+* Provide timeout as 3rd parameter when you want to expire it.

 ```javascript
 // Init cache when app start